Sabujpatra

-Though short-lived, Sabujpatra was a major force in remolding Bengali language and literary style for the post-First World War generation.
-Pramatha Choudhury endeavored to introduce new literary ideals, preferred spoken Bengali to the written and a new style of writing, often called 'Birbali', after his pseudonym 'Birbal'.
-From then forward, the colloquial Bengali is dominating the Bengali literary scene.
-Even Tagore's later prose works and modern Bengali literature vindicates the success of Sabujpatra's motto.
+Short-lived, Sabujpatra was a major force in remolding Bengali language and literary style for the post-First World War generation.
+Pramatha Choudhury preferred spoken Bengali to the written and a new style of writing, often called 'Birbali', after his pseudonym 'Birbal'.
+From then on colloquial Bengali dominated the Bengali literary scene.

 Sabujpatra initially contained writings from Rabindranath Tagore, Satyendranath Dutta and the editor himself.
 Some of the intellectuals who gathered around Pramatha Chowdhury became literary luminaries later.
-Dhurjatiprasad Mukhopadhyay, Atul Chandra Gupta, Barada Charan Gupta, Suniti Kumar Chatterji, Kiranshankar Roy wrote articles in Sabujpatra; Kanti Chandra Ghosh, Amiya Chakraborty and Suresh Chakraborty contributed poems.
+Dhurjatiprasad Mukhopadhyay, Atul Chandra Gupta, Barada Charan Gupta, Suniti Kumar Chatterji, Kiran Shankar Roy wrote articles in Sabujpatra; Kanti Chandra Ghosh, Amiya Chakraborty and Suresh Chakraborty contributed poems.
 In everything it published, Sabujpatra expressed the spirit of freethinking and advocated rationalism, democracy and individual freedom.

 Paschimbanga Bangla Akademi Library, Kolkata has archived a complete set of Sabujpatra.

-Appearance

-Sabujpatra made its debut in April, 1914.
-In the very first issue, the editor clarified the ideals and objectives of the magazine:

-Of the name of the journal, Chaudhuri asserted:

 Rabindranath Tagore and Sabuj Patra

 Rabindranath Tagore was a regular contributor to Sabuj Patra.
 Many of his early 20th century works including the Balaka poems, two of his novels, Ghare Baire and Chaturanga, a play titled Phalguni and a considerable lot of short stories and essays were published in this journal.

 In Sabuj Patra, Tagore expressed his revolutionary view on society and political situations of contemporary times through his fiction and prose.
 Haimanti and Streer Patra caused a frown of contemporary Bengali society as well as his essays Bastab and Lokohito were severely attacked in conservative journals like Sahitya and Narayan.